egecer/Metameric-Light/README.md

 specific irradiances are calculated by alpha-opic toolbox and divided by the full-range of intensity values [6].
 These increments per photoreceptor irradiances served as the parameter for our objective function represented by mLED in the Equation (1)

+REFERENCES
+[1] Warthen, Daniel M., and Ignacio Provencio.
+"The role of intrinsically photosensitive retinal ganglion cells in nonimage-forming responses to light."
+Eye and brain (2012): 43-48.
+[2] Noor, Mahya Cheshmeh, et al. "The impact of wavelength on acute non-visual responses to light: A systematic review, meta-analysis."
+Brain research (2023): 148470.
+[3] Estévez, O., and Henk Spekreijse.
+"The “silent substitution” method in visual research."
+Vision research 22.6 (1982): 681-691.
+[4] Spitschan, Manuel, and Tom Woelders.
+"The method of silent substitution for examining melanopsin contributions to pupil control."
+Frontiers in Neurology 9 (2018): 941.
+[5] CIE.
+"026/E: 2018 CIE system for metrology of optical radiation for ipRGC-influenced responses to light."
+CIE Central Bureau: Vienna, Austria (2018).
+[6] Martin, Joel T., et al. "PySilSub: An open-source Python toolbox for implementing the method of silent substitution in vision and nonvisual photoreception research."
+Journal of Vision 23.7 (2023): 10- 10.